ev3dev/ev3dev.github.io/docs/tutorials/buttons.md

 ---
-title: Using the Buttons
+title: Using the EV3 Buttons
-subject: Buttons
+subject: Hardware - Buttons/Keys
 ---

 * Table of Contents